Reviewers Editions are written in short codes, like

 Publishing a new correction to an old edition or update sends a specific message to users.
 Users of a

-10e1c, and can do so without reviewing the changes.
+10e1c instead, and can do so without reviewing the changes.
 Of course, users may always choose to review the changes.
-But correction numbers in the Reviewers Edition system allow authors to communicate when changes go to correctness, rather than content.
+But correction numbers in the Reviewers Edition system allow authors to communicate when changes go to form, rather than substance.

-Document authors often create working drafts before publishing.
+Document authors often create working drafts before publishing final versions.
 Reviewers Editions like

 8e1d, read “first draft of eighth edition”, or